DevKarl/Finn-clone/README.md

 # Finn- clone

-Full stack clone of <a href = "https://www.finn.no">Finn.no</a>, Norways biggest markedplace for second-hand items.
+Landing page front-end clone of <a href = "https://www.finn.no">Finn.no</a> with improvements, using generic products from dummyjson API.

-Status:

-Landing page w/dummy products-API --> done ✓
+Long term goal: Fullstack clone:
 Routes w/pages, Backend, Database and more --> currently in the works 🔧 ...

 Tools and libraries: